BuckeyeSoftware/rex/doc/STYLE.md

 is about "is-a" relationships between type, it's non-trivial to describe "is-a" relationships in a consistent manner for single-level inheritence, never mind multiple-level inheritence.
-Similarly, "is-a" relationships are mental models that map poorly and violate [Data Oriented Design](https://en.wikipedia.org/wiki/Data-oriented_design).
+Similarly, "is-a" relationships are mental models that map poorly and violate [Data Oriented Design](https://en.wikipedia.org/wiki/Data-oriented_design), which is encouraged for system design.

 ### No `dynamic_cast`
 Polymorphism has its uses but they should be limited.
 When multiple-inheritence